dzmitry-lahoda/lahoda-xyz/resume/it.md

 * Developed orchestration with error handling of event-driven services, HTTP API, billing, audit, reporting, query provider to NoSql database, reusable infrastructure components, asynchronous data- and work-flows
 * Optimized system scaling, data ingestion and access performance on 20TB+ of indexed data
 * Used several data storages(relational, document, files, queue, cache).
-* Improved teams capability to produce better software faster by setting up practices of agile lean documentation and knowledge sharing
 * Created malicious e-Discovery hardening data set
 * Document and prototyped replacement of distributed lock-based flows into lock-free event-sourced flows for performance and consistency, disentangled cases where we could use eventual consistency and approximations, and were not
 * Thought up, elaborated and managed prototyping of document relationships visualization presented to the customer
-* Articulated several cross-team inefficiencies up to resolutions, helped the customer to improve skill-position fit of some employers

 ### 2014.07-2015.01.
 [Accounting and practice management software platform for mid and large law firms](https://www.elite.com/3e/).
 Legal.
 Fullstack Software Engineer